 How I have goal-set to the now:

-- Purpose identified: to help businesses in the outdoors and wellbeing niche grow and be successful with copywriting that converts
+- Purpose identified: to help mental health and wellbeing businesses grow and be successful (by copywriting for them)

-- One thing for 2018: get new clients in my niche
+- One thing for this year: get new clients in my niche

 - One thing for September: meet new business people in my niche